-- 32 This proposal for a new house in the countryside falls to be assessed under the Council's Housing in the Countryside Guide 2012.
+- 32 This proposed deletion of the agricultural occupancy condition falls to be assessed under the Council's Housing in the Countryside Guide 2012.
 Under category 3.3 of this policy encouragement will be given for the provision of a house or group of houses on the basis of economic activity for a local or key worker associated with either a consented or an established economic activity.
 The applicant must demonstrate that there is a need for the house.
-In this case the applicant previously submitted a Supporting Economic Justification which concluded that the labour profile for the working farm presently requires 2 labour units.
-The applicant works the farm himself with weekend help from his daughter.
-His daughter however is to become more active in the farm business and will ultimately succeed her father in the running of the farm.
-With 250 stock on the farm there are also issues of animal welfare and bio-security and a requirement for on-site supervision of stock is an important consideration.
-Taken together it was considered previously by Committee, contrary to the report recommendation, that the labour profile and the requirement for increased animal welfare and security demonstrated satisfactorily the operational need for a further house on the farm to support the business, subject to control over occupancy. - As Members had acknowledged the operational need for an additional dwelling, the proposal was consequently considered to be in accordance with the Council's Housing in the Countryside Policy 2009 (prior to the Housing in the

-Countryside Guide 2012) and therefore acceptable in principle and in accordance generally with structure and local plan policy in encouraging and supporting agricultural activity.
-However, in coming to this decision Members did require that the occupancy of the dwelling was tied to the operation of the farm and this was to be through a Section 75 Agreement, as was appropriate under the policy position.
+In this case the applicant previously submitted a Supporting Statement which concluded that the labour profile for the working farm required an additional farm worker.
+At officer level it was concluded that the proposed new house on a remote site not directly adjacent to existing farm buildings was not an appropriate site for a new house.
+Nevertheless the Committee chose to approve the application subject to controlling the occupancy of the new house to an agricultural worker. - 33 Taken together it was considered previously by Committee, contrary to the report recommendation, that the labour profile and the requirement for a new farm manager demonstrated satisfactorily the operational need for a further house on the farm to support the business, subject to control over occupancy. - 34 As Members had acknowledged the operational need for an additional dwelling, the proposal was consequently considered to be in accordance with the Council's Housing in the Countryside Policy 2005 (prior to the Housing in the Countryside Guide 2012) and therefore acceptable in principle and in accordance generally with structure and local plan policy in encouraging and supporting agricultural activity.
+However, in coming to this decision Members did require that the occupancy of the dwelling was tied to the operation of the farm and this was controlled by the condition which the applicant now seeks to delete.